 IN THIS SECTION

-She urges students to participate in class, to challenge each other during group assignments to come up with compelling solutions, and to build a strong network amongst themselves and with program alumni.
+Jessica urges students to make the most out of their time while in the program.
+Make sure you participate in class, challenge each other during group assignments to come up with compelling solutions, and build a strong network amongst themselves and with program alumni.
 These connections, she stresses, will help students find good job opportunities.
-Also, she advises that students pay close attention to homework assignments.
-She has found many opportunities to apply what she has learned from homework assignments to the real world.
+Lastly, she advises students to pay close attention to homework assignments.
+She has found many opportunities to apply what she has learned from homework assignments in the real world.

 Currently, Jessica is the Vice President for Capital Markets at Deutsche Bank.
 Before joining Deutsche Bank, Jessica was a Senior Managing Consultant at IBM and worked in their Financial Services Risk Practice in New York.
 Jessica graduated from the Financial Mathematics program (MSFM 2011) and also holds a degree from the Chicago Booth School of Business (MBA 2008).